SriharshaSaligrama/resume-builder/README.md

 - **Template Selection:** Choose from multiple professionally designed resume templates.
 - **Font & Layout Customization:** Select from various fonts and layouts to personalize your resume.
 - **Live Preview:** Instantly preview your resume as you edit.
-- **Export & Print:** Export your resume data as JSON or print/save as PDF.
+- **Export & Print:**
+  - Export your resume data as JSON.
+  - Print/save as PDF with a print-optimized page layout.
+  - Export your resume as a Word (.docx) file.
 - **Persistent Data:** All changes are saved in your browser's local storage.

 ## Project Structure